Checkout SDK

 Round up toggletrue / falsetrueLets users round their payment to the nearest whole number, with the difference going to impact projects

-Reward bartrue / falsetruePositive reinforcement – it gives users a visible “well done” moment when they switch on carbon compensation or round-up
+Reward bartrue / falsetruePositive reinforcement – it gives users a visible "well done" moment when they switch on carbon credits or round-up

 Primary colouryour choiceekko green: #1A4432Dark colour